-Here’s my recipe for shakshouka based on what I threw together the other day.
+Here’s a recipe for shakshouka based on what I threw together the other day.
 You can change things up as you like, of course.
-This is a dish featuring eggs poached in a tomato sauce with peppers, onions and spices.
+This is a dish featuring eggs poached in a tomato sauce with peppers, onions, and spices.
 This recipe originated in Tunisia.
 Serve it for any meal of the day!

-Sautee 1 large diced yellow onion, with a dash of salt, in olive oil on med-high until translucent
+Sautee onion, with a dash of salt, in olive oil on medium heat until translucent.

-Add 1/2 tsp each of cumin, turmeric, black pepper, garam masala, I don’t know, some other stuff.
+Add 1/2 tsp each of cumin, turmeric, black pepper, garam masala, and maybe some other stuff.
 Paprika?
 Basil?
 Nutmeg?
 Use your judgment.

-Cook 2 minutes to wake it up, then add 28 oz crushed tomatoes.
+Cook for about 2 minutes to wake it up, then add 28 oz crushed tomatoes.
 I used fire roasted and crushed.
-Lacking that I would have used San Marzano style and crushed them myself.
+Lacking that, I would have used San Marzano style and crushed them myself.

 Add feta cheese crumbles on top.
 Sprinkle sumac and black pepper over eggs.

-To serve at breakfast or brunch, spoon over plain buttermilk pancakes.
-For lunch or dinner, serve over thick toast.
+Serving suggestions: To serve at breakfast or brunch, spoon over plain buttermilk pancakes.
+For lunch or dinner, serve over thick toast or cornbread.

 Spoon out a little sauce, then an egg or two with some sauce, and put it on top.
 Scoop up some more sauce.
 Garnish with cilantro or parsley.